top of page

 Full face birdcage veil with padded silk headband

-• Elbow: elegant and practical, ending around the waist or elbows.
-Perfect length for throw-on veils, pairs beautifully with A-line or tea-length dresses.
+• Elbow: Elegant and practical, ending around the waist or elbows.
+Perfect with A-line dresses.

-• Waltz / Ballet: falls between the knee and ankle.
-Underrated and oh-so-elegant.
+• Waltz/Ballet: Falls between the knee and ankle.
+Underrated and elegant.

 Bride in a gown with a long veil and floral headpiece turns back.
 Black and white outdoor setting with blurred foliage background.
 Elegant mood.